CamSoper/camsoper.github.io/portfolio.md

 # Portfolio

-This portfolio showcases some of my favorite projects.
+This portfolio showcases some of my favorite content projects, along with accompanying code repositories when applicable.
+Some projects include GitHub links that define dev containers with all the tools and dependencies needed to run the code.
+You can run the code in your browser with GitHub Codespaces or locally with Visual Studio Code.

 ## Documentation